| Home | Casualty list Home |

 Richebourg 22 May 1915 1952 Pte Taylor, John Died of wounds Age 29.
 Son of John and Bella Taylor, 16 Broad St Lane, Fraserburgh.
 (BETHUNE TOWN CEMETERY).
 Born Fraserburgh

 War Diary for June does not name casualties - except officers.
 Shows 2 officers killed; 4 wounded; 14 other ranks killed ; 69 wounded.
 Details of killed come from SDGW and CWGC.
 There are 16 listed.
-The Diary was compiled on 30th June and one man died of wounds on 28th and was possibly not included in the count.
+The Fraserburgh Herald provides a list of local men who were wounded during the Battalion's time in the trenches between 2nd and 6th June.
+The Diary was compiled on 30th June and one man died of wounds on 28th June, and was possibly not included and another on 15th July who was originally included in the wounded count.
+The Times and Scotsman newspapers list 45 men from the Battalion as wounded in the casualty lists published up to 14th July 1915.

 June : Festubert Sector (from 31st May) 1 June 1915 1117 Pte Knox, Fred Died of wounds "A" Coy.
 Killed in action 1/6/1915.
 Age 24.
 Son of Elsie Simpson (formerly Knox), of 66 Main St., New Deer, and the late John Knox.
 (LE TOURET MEMORIAL)